rfinnie/rdserialtool/README.md

 ## Setup

-rdserialtool requires Python 3.

-For UM series devices, [PyBluez](https://pypi.org/project/PyBluez/) and/or [pyserial](https://pypi.org/project/pyserial/) modules are required.
+rdserialtool requires Python 3, and [PyBluez](https://pypi.org/project/PyBluez/) and/or [pyserial](https://pypi.org/project/pyserial/) modules, depending on which method you use to connect.
 Installation varies by operating system, but on Debian/Ubuntu, these are available via the python3-pybluez and python3-serial packages, respectively.

-For DPS series devices, [pymodbus](https://pypi.org/project/pymodbus/) (python3-pymodbus on Debian/Ubuntu) is required.
-For direct Bluetooth access, PyBluez is required.
-For serial access (either via RFCOMM or direct USB), pyserial is required, but this is already a requirement of pymodbus.

 To install rdserialtool: